Codecademy/docs/content/cpp/concepts/vectors/vectors.md

 ---
 Title: 'Vectors'
-Description: 'A vector is a dynamic list of items, that can shrink and grow in size.'
+Description: 'A vector is a dynamic list of items that can shrink and grow in size.'
 Subjects:
   - 'Computer Science'
   - 'Game Development'